willzxd/HadoopHiveTezInstall/README.md

 Download Hadoop 2.6.0 from [the official website](http://apache.mirrors.pair.com/hadoop/common/hadoop-2.6.0/).
 If you use a 64-bit OS, please download the source code tarball.
 Follow the instruction [here](https://hadoop.apache.org/docs/r2.6.0/hadoop-project-dist/hadoop-common/NativeLibraries.html) to complie it.

+You need to install protobuf 2.5.0, CMake and etc.

 You can find your newly-built Hadoop here:
  ```$ hadoop-dist/taget/hadoop-2.6.0```